-Dr. Striano studied psychology at The College of the Holy Cross ‘95 and obtained her Ph.D. in Psychology/Cognition & Development from Emory University ’00.
+Dr. Tricia Striano studied psychology at The College of the Holy Cross ‘95 and obtained her Ph.D. in Psychology with a specialization in Cognition & Development from Emory University ’00.
 Dr. Tricia Striano obtained her Habilitation in ‘08 from the University Osnabrück in Germany.
-Recipient of the 2004 Sofja Kovalevskaja Research Prize of the Alexander von Humboldt Foundation and the 2010 Sanctae Crucis Award of the College of the Holy Cross for outstanding Professional Achievement.
-Dr. Tricia Striano was Head of the Cultural Ontogeny Group at the Max Planck Institute for Cultural Ontogeny and Head of the Research Group on Neurocognition and Development at the Max Planck Institute for Human Cognitive and Brain Sciences and Center for Advanced Studies at the University Leipzig, Germany.
+Recipient of the 2004 Sofja Kovalevskaja Research Prize of the Alexander von Humboldt Foundation and the 2010 Sanctae Crucis Award of the College of the Holy Cross for outstanding Professional Achievement, Dr. Tricia Striano was Head of the Cultural Ontogeny Group at the Max Planck Institute for Cultural Ontogeny and Head of the Research Group on Neurocognition and Development at the Max Planck Institute for Human Cognitive and Brain Sciences and Center for Advanced Studies at the University Leipzig, Germany.

 Striano, T. & Reid, V.M.
 (2008).
 Social Cognition: Development, Neuroscience and Autism.
 Wiley-Blackwell Publishing.
 Eds.
 T. Striano & V.M.
 Reid.